MITLibraries/dspace-api-python-scripts/README.md

 This script creates a 'completeValueLists' folder and for all keys used in the repository, extracts all values for a particular key to a CSV with item IDs.
 It also creates a 'uniqueValueLists' folder, that writes a CSV file for each key with all unique values and a count of how many times the value appears.

 #### [getCompleteAndUniqueValuesForAllKeysInCommunity.py](getCompleteAndUniqueValuesForAllKeysInCommunity.py)
+This script creates a 'completeValueLists' folder and for all keys used in the specified community, extracts all values for a particular key to a CSV with item IDs.
+It also creates a 'uniqueValueLists' folder, that writes a CSV file for each key with all unique values and a count of how many times the value appears.

 #### [getGlobalLanguageValues.py](getGlobalLanguageValues.py)
 This script extracts all unique language values used by metadata entries in the repository to a CSV file.